hllinas/Stats-to-AI-Timeline/README.md

 #### APA style

-> ## 📌 Citation

-If you use this repository in your academic work, please cite it as follows (APA style):

 > Llinás, H., Rangel, A., & Nuñez, D. (2025). *Statistical timeline: From classical statistics to modern AI* [GitHub repository].
   GitHub. https://github.com/hllinas/Stats-to-AI-Timeline